Effective CV writing for contractors

 10 things agencies do for contractors to win them work

 Contractors often don’t realise the huge amount of work agencies perform behind the scenes to win them work.
 Mark Dexter of KDR Recruitment explains.

-Common mistakes when searching for a contract
+10 common mistakes made when searching for a contract

 Advantages of using agents to secure contracts

 Explains the advantages of using agents to find contract positions.

 Fancy being your own recruitment agent?
 Not much to it, is there?

 Contractors who fancy having a go at being their own agent might think again after hearing about a day in the life of Ashley Cooper of Parc Ellis.

 Contracting direct with the client: advantages and disadvantages